tkwk9/Disclone/README.md

 Consequently, when a user decides to remove a friendship, both friendships are deleted.

-In addition to creating and deleting relevant `Friendship` models, when a one user creates or deletes a friendship, the other user is immediately notified, and an appropriate ui changes take effect on the receiver's end.
+In addition to creating and deleting relevant `Friendship` models, when a one user creates or deletes a friendship, the other user is immediately notified through an ActionCable subscription, and an appropriate ui changes take effect on the receiver's end.

 ### Direct Messages

+A `Dm` (Direct Messages) model only has one property: id.
+This model, however, `has_many` polymorphic association with `Message` models `as: messageable`.

 ### Servers/Channels